Humphrey Atherton: Political and military life

 succeeded Daniel Denison as Speaker of the House, leader of the Court of Deputies, which was the lower house of the General Court, representing Springfield, Massachusetts.
 He was also "long a justice of the peace, and solemnized many marriages".
 One of the marriages over which he officiated was that of Myles Standish, Jr. and Sarah Winslow.

 Atherton was a member of the Ancient and Honorable Artillery Company and he organized the first trained band (militia) in Dorchester.
-As Major-General in the Suffolk Regiment, he was the senior military officer in New England. which included the responsibilities of subduing and controlling Native Americans and apprehending criminals, such as those accused of heresy.
+As Major-General in the Suffolk County Militia, he was the senior military officer in New England. which included the responsibilities of subduing and controlling Native Americans and apprehending criminals, such as those accused of heresy.

 In 1644 he [Atherton] was sent, with Captains Johnson and Cook, to Narragansett to arrest and try Samuel Gorton for heresy.
 It is hoped that Gorton's complaint of his treatment was exaggerated, for he said, in passing through Dorchester.
 'A large concourse of persons assembled with several ministers to witness the passage of the troops, and the prisoners were stationed apart and volleys of musketry fired over their heads in token of victory.'